Tech-at-DU/React-Redux-Tetris-Tutorial/P13-Connect-Controls/readme.md

 **Challenge**

 You'll use the `isRunning` from state to disable the buttons when the game is paused.
 Get the `isRunning` property by calling `useSelector` passing a function as anrgument, the argument function should define state as a paramter and return state.
-Get `iRunning` from state.
+Get `isRunning` from state.

 -
 -